-Instruction Duration of SEE 3 L +1T Hours per week 3 Hours
+Instruction 3 L + 1T Hours per week

-SEE 60 Marks

-CIE 40 Marks

-Credits 3

-Course Objectives: 1.
-Learn the language and core concepts of probability theory.
-2. Understand basic principles of Random variable and probability distributions 3.
-Understand the concept of Statistical Inference 4.
-Understand the construction of fitting of linear curves.
-5. Learn the methods for analyzing one way classification of data.
+- 1. Learn the language and core concepts of probability theory. - 2.
+Understand basic principles of Random variable and probability distributions - 3.
+Understand the concept of Statistical Inference - 4.
+Understand the construction of fitting of linear curves. - 5.
+Learn the methods for analyzing one way classification of data.